 The Filter by Expression tool will be added to the analytic editor after the Calculate Field tool you created earlier.

-With the filter added, you will now add another tool that will aggregate points spatially in order to represent the number of accidents involving cyclist injury or death as regular hexagonal bins.
+With the filter added, you will now add another tool that will aggregate points spatially to represent the number of accidents involving cyclist injury or death as regular hexagonal bins.

-- From the Summarize Data folder, choose the Aggregate Points tool and configure as follows:
+- In the Summarize Data folder, choose the Aggregate Points tool and configure it as follows:

-- Leave the unit of measure set to Meters.
+- For Bin size, type 250.
+Leave the unit of measure set to Meters.

 - Click Advanced options.

-- In the Summary fields section, for Attribute, choose the TotalCyclistCasualties field.
+- In the Summary fields section, for Attribute, choose TotalCyclistCasualties.

 - For Statistic, choose Sum.

-- Click the Add to add this summary field.
+- Click Add to add the summary field.